 - Distribution of Scheduled Benefits and Payroll Taxes.
-In CBO's projections, average retirement and disability benefits in the first full year of claiming increase over time because of growth in average earnings.
-For example, initial benefits for retired workers born in the 1990s (who turn 65 beginning in 2055) are larger, on average and after adjusting for the effects of inflation, than for earlier cohorts.
-However, initial benefits replace a similar share of past earnings for successive cohorts.
-Payroll taxes paid over the lifetime, measured as a percentage of lifetime earnings, also do not change much for successive cohorts.
-Within cohorts, people with higher earnings generally receive larger benefits and pay a smaller share of lifetime earnings as payroll taxes than people with lower earnings. - Social Security's Finances, With Payable Benefits.
-CBO projects that if Social Security outlays were limited to what is payable from annual revenues after the trust funds' exhaustion in 2033, Social Security benefits would be about 23 percent smaller than scheduled benefits in 2034.
-They would be 35 percent smaller by 2096, and the gap would remain stable thereafter. - Distribution of Payable Benefits.
-After the trust funds' exhaustion in the payable-benefits scenario, average retirement benefits in the first year of claiming resume their growth, but those benefits are smaller than scheduled benefits for people born after 1968 (that is, those who turn 65 after 2033).
+In CBO's projections, average real (inflation-adjusted) initial retirement and disability benefits increase over time.
+Initial retirement benefits replace slightly larger shares of past earnings for later cohorts than earlier cohorts.
+Payroll taxes paid over the lifetime, measured as a percentage of lifetime earnings, do not change much for successive cohorts.
+Within cohorts, people with higher earnings generally receive larger benefits than people with lower earnings, but those larger benefits replace a smaller share of preretirement earnings.
+People with higher earnings pay a smaller share of lifetime earnings as payroll taxes. - Social Security's Finances, With Payable Benefits.
+CBO projects that if Social Security outlays were limited to what is payable from annual revenues after the combined trust funds' exhaustion in fiscal year 2033, Social Security benefits would be 25 percent smaller than scheduled benefits in 2034.
+They would be 30 percent smaller in 2097 and later years. - Distribution of Payable Benefits.
+After the combined trust funds' exhaustion in the payablebenefits scenario, average retirement benefits in the first year of claiming resume their growth, but those benefits are smaller than scheduled benefits for people born after 1968 (that is, those who turn 65 after 2033).